UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_02.md

 Open the current folder in VS Code by typing `code .` inside your git folder
 (remember that `.` is a shortcut that means "current directory").
 In VS Code, go to the extensions tab and search for "git history",
-install the extension and go to the source control tab in the left side bar,
-and then click the new Git history icon.
+install the extension.
+Then go to **View** -> **Command Palette** and start writing `Git: View History (git log)`.
+A new tab will open with the Git History.
+If you want to display all the branches you will have to select them in one of the menus as you can see in the image.

 Where it currently says `master`, change it to show "All branches" and you should now see